 Conclusion and outlook

-The method is applicable to different material types such as PVC.
+The method is applicable to different material types such as for example PVC.
 Curved product surfaces as well as wall thicknesses of multi-layer tubes are determined and precisely measured.
 Consequently, the introduced millimeter wave technology in combination with processor systems contributes to process optimization, increase of tube quality, minimization of the material consumption as well as time and cost saving.

 2http://www.kraussmaffeiberstorff.com/media/files/kmdownloadlocal/de/EXT_BR_Grossrohr_de.pdf, S. 7, 2014.